How to buy Take-Two Interactive Software (TTWO) shares in Australia

 Take-Two Interactive Software share price volatility

-Over the last 12 months, Take-Two Interactive Software's shares have ranged in value from as little as US$136.81 up to US$214.91.
+Over the last 12 months, Take-Two Interactive Software's shares have ranged in value from as little as US$138.19 up to US$214.91.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Take-Two Interactive Software's is 0.563.
+Beta measures a share's volatility in relation to the market.
+The market (NASDAQ average) beta is 1, while Take-Two Interactive Software's is 0.6194.
 This would suggest that Take-Two Interactive Software's shares are less volatile than average (for this exchange).

 Take-Two Interactive Software overview